gchure/phd/src/frontmatter/acknowledgements.md

-R\"{o}schinger, Molly Bassette, Jonathan Gross, Celene Barrera, Matthias Rydenfelt, Kimberly Berry, Gita Mahmoudabadi, and Daniel Jones are others who are currently in (or, at least recently departed) the group to whom I am grateful for their scientific discussions over the years.
+R\"{o}schinger, Molly Bassette, Jonathan Gross, Celene Barrera, Matthias Rydenfelt, Kimberly Berry, Gita Mahmoudabadi, and Daniel Jones are others who are currently in (or, at least recently departed) the group to whom I am grateful for their discussions over the years.

 Of course, mentorship and camaraderie wasn't restricted to the lab.
-I am lucky to consider fellow Caltech PhD students like Belinda Wenke, Emily Blythe, Andy Zhou, Catie Blunt, Shyam Saladi, Sam Ho, Ferdinand Huber, Kyu Hyun Lee, Porfirio Quintero, Renee Arias, Joe Redford, Kelsey Boyle, and many others as some of my closest friends.
-During a recent PhD defense, one of my friends remarked that "grad school can feel like an island."
+I am lucky to consider fellow Caltech Ph.D. students like Belinda Wenke, Emily Blythe, Andy Zhou, Catie Blunt, Shyam Saladi, Sam Ho, Ferdinand Huber, Kyu Hyun Lee, Porfirio Quintero, Renee Arias, Joe Redford, Kelsey Boyle, and many others as some of my closest friends.
+During a recent Ph.D. defense, one of them remarked that "grad school can feel like an island."
 This is half true.
 Grad school is an island, but your island is part of an archipelago.
 I was lucky enough to have friends who made my island feel not so lonesome.